BruceGitHub/namespace-protector/README.md

 }

 ```
-# Fast because each ast it's cached a reused until the target file change
+# Fast because each ast it's cached and reused until the target file change

 - mode `public` default mode, in this setup only a private namespace it's validated
 - mode `private vendor` in which each access of vendor namespace trigger a violation if was not added public namespace.